socomsystems/documentation/user_manual/pim/calendar.rst

 3. The upload can take some time and depends on how big the calendar you import is.

-.. note:: The Nextcloud Calendar application only supports iCalendar-compatible
+.. note:: The cyfrSpaces Calendar application only supports iCalendar-compatible
           ``.ics``-files, defined in RFC 5545.

 Create a new Calendar